 You will be properly examined so that it will be ascertained that your wisdom teeth are truly impacted.
 Your dental x-rays will be taken.
 While your gums and teeth will be perfectly examined.
 Your medical history will also be analyzed.
 This will go a long way in helping your dentist to formulate an ideal treatment plan for you.

-In a situation where by your impacted wisdom teeth cannot be managed, the best treatment option for you may be wisdom teeth surgery.
+In a situation where by your impacted wisdom teeth cannot be managed, the treatment option for you may be wisdom teeth surgery.
 The surgical procedure will be used to extract the teeth.
 So that they don’t cause complications for you.

-Surgical removal is the best option for painful impacted wisdom teeth.
+Surgical removal is the option for painful impacted wisdom teeth.
 Especially those with infection, tooth decay, cyst and so on.
 The extraction is carried out on an outpatient basis.
 Hence, you can go back home on the same day.